Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 - Brogdon has taken 10.9 shots per game this season and made 5.3 per game, which account for 10.1% and 10.2%, respectively, of his team's total.

-- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's attempts from beyond the arc.
+- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's shots from beyond the arc.

-- Brogdon's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the league.
+- Defensively, the 76ers are ranked third in the league, giving up 110.9 points per game.

-- On the boards, the 76ers are ranked second in the league, conceding 41.2 rebounds per game.
+- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per game.

-- Giving up 24.2 assists per contest, the 76ers are the sixth-ranked team in the league.
+- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the NBA.

-- Looking at 3-pointers, the 76ers have given up 11.6 makes per contest, fifth in the NBA.
+- In terms of 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the league.

 Malcolm Brogdon vs. the 76ers